bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

 7. Update Config.txt for your experiment.
     - Open the Config.txt and replace all the paths as well as variables with those for your experiment.
     - __Trick:__
-        - To copy file or folder paths, right click on the file or folder and *hold* the option key.
+        - To copy file or folder paths, right click on the file or folder and __hold__ the 'option' key.
         - Next, select Copy "File Name" as Pathname.
 8. Run SPR_to_ADLP script
     - Navigate to the terminal